databricks/terraform-provider-databricks/docs/resources/secret_acl.md

 ## Example Usage

-This way data scientists can read Publishing API key that is synchronized from example Azure Key Vault.
+This way, data scientists can read the Publishing API key that is synchronized from example, Azure Key Vault.

 ```hcl
 resource "databricks_group" "ds" {